 For each Complying with the requirement to You must demonstrate continuous compliance by 1.
-New or reconstructed non-emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, and new or reconstructed non-emergency CI stationary RICE >500 HP located at a major source of HAP a.
-Reduce CO emissions and using an oxidation catalyst, and using a CPMS i.
-Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved ^a ; and ii.
+New or reconstructed non-emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, and new or reconstructed non-emergency CI stationary RICE >500 HP located at a major source of HAP i.
+Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved ^a ; and iii.
 Collecting the catalyst inlet temperature data according to § 63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
 Maintaining the 4-hour rolling averages within the operating limitations for the catalyst inlet temperature; and v.
 Measuring the pressure drop across the catalyst once per month and demonstrating